Thailand - Random Thoughts Page 4

 As a casual listener, the music seems to be divided into two streams.
 There is the more traditional style Thai music with strained vocals, twangy mandolin-type and other traditional instruments, over-enthusiastic horn sections and funky electric guitars.
 This doesn't usually do too much for me.
 It's better to my ears than Chinese traditional music and nowhere near as annoying as Indian music but I find it quite depressing after a while.

-However, I am told that the songs reflect everyday life.
+A certain type of Thai folk music is known as look-toong and it is very popular.
+I am told that the songs reflect everyday life.
 They are about culture, modern living, problems in society, etc. A kind of political commentary set to music.
-I really wish that I could understand more but maybe later as my Thai improves.
-There is a write up about look-thung here.

 Lanna's first album (called simply 'Lanna Cummins') is an absolute classic.
 If you are in Thailand, just buy it.
 It will only cost you Bt135 or so.
 There isn't a weak track and even though Wai Jai Dai Gaa is catchy, there are better tracks on the album.
 Her second album wasn't as good but the first album set the bar incredibly high.